Damien-Dupont/Damien-Dupont/README.md

 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://tergeist.notion.site/Damien-DUPONT-633e65d8d5c3419b8bd728decc0480bd).
 - :nerd_face: Always `learning` new things, new languages
 - 💪 Always ready for a new challenge
+- 💞️ I’m looking to collaborate on coding project involving books, ebooks, audiobooks, ecology, and whatever you'll throw at me.

 <br>